akashm776/exactness-triage/README.md

 # Exactness-Aware Arrival-Time Triage

 AI coding agents use tools.
 They read files, run tests, write fixes.
 Every time a tool returns output, that output goes into the agent's context window.
-Over a session, everything accumulates.
-The agent reasons over all of it equally.
+Over a long run session, everything accumulates and once the session window has reached some threshold, agent does some compaction.
+Most compaction approaches summarizes over all of the context equally.

-That is the problem.
+That could be a problem.

 Some tool outputs can be summarized without losing anything important.
-A test that fails because the sort direction is wrong — a summary captures that.
+A test that fails because for example the sort direction is wrong can be captured via a summary.
 But some outputs contain one specific thing the agent needs to see exactly.
-An error message naming the wrong key.
-A test diff showing two bugs at once.
-A KeyError with an abbreviated name that has five plausible expansions.
-Summarize those and the agent fails.
-Not because it is not smart enough.
-Because the information it needed was thrown away before it ever saw it.
+These are a few examples: an error message naming the wrong key, test diff showing two bugs at once, a KeyError with an abbreviated name that has five plausible expansions.
+If these are summarized then there is a chance vital information might be lost causing the agent to fail.

 This project tests a simple fix.
 Before any tool output enters the agent's context, run a classifier.
 If the output contains load-bearing exact information, pass it through unchanged.
 Otherwise summarize it.
 This happens at arrival time — before the context gets polluted — not after.